Suki Lahav: 1970s and 1980s

 The couple divorced in 1977.
-Lahav, now known by her Hebrew name Tzruya (or sometimes transliterated as Tsruya), was briefly married to the actor Shabtai Konorti.
-After the divorce, she established a family with Moshe Albalek in Jerusalem.
+Tzruya Lahav, now known by her Hebrew name Tzruya (or sometimes transliterated as Tsruya), was briefly married to the actor Shabtai Konorti.
+After they divorced, she established a family with Moshe Albalek in Jerusalem.
 By 1985, she had two children and little involvement in the music industry.
-Then she began working as a violinist and violist, appearing with the Israeli Kibbutz Orchestra, and as an actress.
+Then she began working as a violinist and violist, appearing with the Israeli Kibbutz Orchestra, and in parts as an actress.

 1990s and 2000s

-She became a successful lyricist, writing for prominent musicians and singers in Israel; "Shara Barkhovot" ("Singing in the Streets"), the Israeli entry in the Eurovision Song Contest 1990 performed by Rita, featured her words, and some of her songs are considered icons of Israeli music.
+Lahav became a successful lyricist, writing for prominent musicians and singers in Israel; "Shara Barkhovot" ("Singing in the Streets"), the Israeli entry in the Eurovision Song Contest 1990 performed by Rita, featured her words, and some of her songs are considered icons of Israeli music.
 She also recast existing song lyrics from other languages into Hebrew, such as the Leonard Cohen song "Famous Blue Raincoat" in 1993.
 In 1999, she wrote the lyrics for the multi-ethnic collaborative, Glykeria's recording "Tfilat Ha'imahot" ("The Mothers' Prayer"), which also featured Amal Murkus and Yehudit Tamir.
 In 2003, the album No Longer the Sea: A Collection Of Tzruya Lahav's Songs was released, featuring performances by Rita, Yehudit Ravitz, Meir Banai, Yehuda Poliker, and others.
-Her songs have also been performed by Israeli artists Gidi Gov, Rami Kleinstein, and Ricky Gal.
-In 2004, a show of her songs was produced in Tel Aviv.
+Her songs have also been performed by Israeli artists Gidi Gov, Rami Kleinstein, and Riki Gal.
+In 2004, a show of Lahav's songs was produced in Tel Aviv.